 5. Dig out your pension paperwork

 Pensions are weird things.
 A lot of us don’t talk about them and many try not to think about them, but at the end of the day, that’s how we’ll be getting paid once we stop working.
-Instead of sitting back and relying on your state or workplace pension to do its own thing, why not take some time to get all your paperwork together and actually check how your retirement fund is coming along?
+Instead of sitting back and relying on your state or workplace pension to do its own thing (and if you're unsure of what the differences between these types of pensions are, you can check out our guide to UK pensions), why not take some time to get all your paperwork together and actually check how your retirement fund is coming along?

 6. Simplify things